 The fabric is the AirShield Core layering system that Mountain Hardwear uses to provide excellent wind resistance while retaining good breathability.
 One thing that is great about this jacket is that it has a wind flap behind the zipper (the Squamish does not), which really helps block the wind/cold.

-While the fabric does have some water-resistant properties they’ve designed it more for wind resistance and breathability.
+While the fabric does have some water-resistant properties, it’s designed more for wind resistance and breathability.

-If you’re expecting a lot of rain then this may not be the best option.
-It’s more water resistant than waterproof.
-That said, this light jacket that is excellent at keeping the wind out then it’s perfect.
+If you’re expecting a lot of rain, then this may not be the best option.
+It’s more water-resistant than waterproof.
+That said, this light jacket is excellent at keeping the wind out, so it’s perfect.

 - Fabric: 100% Nylon